OpenSilver/OpenSilver.Documentation/documentation/3rd-party-libraries/telerik.md

 The RadMaskedTextBox has changed in a recent version of Telerik UI.
 If you are upgrading from an old version of Telerik UI, please read the following instructions: https://docs.telerik.com/devtools/wpf/controls/radmaskedinput/migrating

+## Legal notice

+Telerik UI is the property of Progress, not Userware.
+Userware is not affiliated with Telerik.
+OpenSilver can compile the source code of Telerik UI, which is provided to you by Progress as part of the license that you have bought from Progress.
+Userware does not provide the source code of Telerik UI.
+For support and further information, please contact Userware at: https://www.opensilver.net/contact.aspx
 #### *(WORK IN PROGRESS DOCUMENTATION, PLEASE CHECK BACK SOON)*